 “Site(s)” means any sites of the Customer where the Services are to be delivered;

 “Software” means any software supplied by Ethos;

-“Third Party Services” means any part of the Services provided by a third party.
+“Third Party Services” means any part of the Services provided by a third party; and

 1.2 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).
 A reference to a party includes its personal representatives, successors or permitted assignees.
 A reference to a statute or statutory provision is a reference to such statute or provision as amended or re-enacted and a reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or reenacted.
 Any phrase introduced by the terms “including”, “include”, “in particular” or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.
 A reference to writing or written includes faxes and e-mails.
 All references to times are to the local time in Scotland.